How to use Custom Compliance Script + Example script

 System Information and Self Service Tool

 In this blog I would like to introduce you to my new System Information Tool.
 The System Information Tool is a software that displays various system information, such as the serial number, IP address, username and logged-in user, and many more.
 It also provides functions for troubleshooting and analysing problems with Intune Management and Intune Management Extension.
-In addition, custom scripts for self-service support can be added and provided to them user.
+In addition, custom scripts for self-service support can be added and provided to the user.
 The tool is thus a useful resource for users who need quick access to system information and assistance in troubleshooting problems.

 Read More »